DilanHansaja/FixIt-Mechanic-Finder-App/README.md

 > **⚠️ PROJECT STATUS: ARCHIVED / PORTFOLIO SHOWCASE**
 >
 > This project was developed as a final year undergraduate assignment.
 The backend services (Firebase/Google Maps) are currently decommissioned.
-This repository serves as a showcase of **Android architecture, Geolocation logic, and Payment integration skills**.
+This repository serves as a showcase of **Android architecture, geolocation logic, and payment integration skills**.

 ---